- Home

 What causes brain or spinal cord tumours?

-The causes of most brain and spinal cord tumours are unknown, but things known to increase a person’s risk include:
+Other things known to increase a person’s risk include:

-Family history – While it is rare for brain tumours to run in families, some people inherit a gene change from their mother or father that increases the risk of developing a brain tumour.
-For example, some people have a genetic condition called neurofibromatosis, which can lead to mostly benign tumours of the brain and spinal cord.
+Family history – It’s rare for brain tumours to run in families, though some people inherit a gene change from their parent that increases their risk.
+For example, a genetic condition called neurofibromatosis can lead to mostly benign tumours of the brain and spinal cord.
+Having a parent, sibling or child with a primary brain tumour may sometimes mean an increase in risk.

 Chemical exposure – A chemical called vinyl chloride, some pesticides, and working in rubber manufacturing and petroleum refining have been linked with brain tumours.